al3kq/DataAnalystChallenge/index.md

 TableFormatList = [[dfItems,4,999],[dfTaxLines,3,998],[dfShippingLines,3,997],[dfOrderLineItems,3,996],[dfOrderSummaryLineItems,4, 995],[dfFinancialLinesTarget,5, 994]]

 ~~~
 Using the Node class, I define a root note for the entire order.
 This node's children are found by parsing through the column names created in flatten_json().
-Reflationary ID columns are initialized for node children.
+Relationary ID columns are initialized for node children.
 ~~~python
 def defineRelations(colList, root, it, master):
 	for col in colList: